integreat-io/map-transform/README.md

 This is different from the multi-pipeline behavor, where the first is always run and the rest is only run if the previous returns `undefined`.

-You may also define an alt operation as an object:
+You may also define an alt operation as an operation object:

 ```javascript
 const def11asObject = {